patdx/worker-experiments/README.md

 This repo contains some simple experiments with htmx to see what kind of small dynamic site is possible.

+Even with something like HTMX, JSX is my favorite templating language.
+Also, as the cloudflare workers runtime works on JSX, and HTMX needs to be paired with a server that can generate HTML, they seem like they would be good companions for for a small, fast, website.

 ## remix-htmx

 Preview: https://remix-alpine-htmx.pmil.workers.dev/